zstoebs/site/content/notes/hendiadys/index.md

 - "Look on my Works, ye Mighty, and despair!"
 Percy Bysshe Shelley, <i>Ozymandias</i>

 If you haven't read this brief [poem](https://www.poetryfoundation.org/poems/46565/ozymandias), do that right the hell now.
 When you read this line, "my Works" and "ye Mighty" likely mean the same thing with an epic effect, then to round it off you read "despair."
 At first glance, "despair" is a verb -- a command to the reader to know their place.
 However, how do you know?
-"Despair" could also be a noun and Ozymandias' mighty works are despair embodied.
+"Despair" could also be a noun to imply that Ozymandias' mighty works are despair embodied.

 <i>
 <b>Ozymandias</b> is one of my all-time favorites and that line in particular is possibly my favorite line in poetry, despite its not being a hendiadys.